I am so excited! My “DIY Rustic Christmas Santa Mailbox” was featured on Country Living (see pic below). To view it at Country Living, click HERE.

 Did you ever send a wish list to Santa when you were little?
 Wasn’t it a magical time?

-Now you can re-create those special memories for your own kids with this adorable Santa mailbox that delivers their letters directly to Santa at the North Pole!
+Now you can re-create those special memories for your own kids (or grand-kids) with this adorable Santa mailbox that delivers their letters directly to Santa at the North Pole!

 I love how you can place this mailbox anywhere you like…on a shelf in the house, on the front porch, or you can do what I did and place it on a stump that I found in my firewood pile.
 It worked great!